How Much Screen Time Is Too Much?

 3. No screens before bedtime

-To avoid the “tired but wired” effect, turn off all devices at least 30 minutes before bedtime.
+To avoid the “tired but wired” effect, turn off all devices at least an hour before bedtime.
 Instead, choose calming activities such as reading.
 Tip: With Ohana, you can lock your kid’s phone so they are not tempted to look at it.

 4. Lead by example